-Experts believe the reason some people become confrontational when drunk is due to the way alcohol affects the brain.
+Too much alcohol can make us act in ways we wouldn’t normally, including making us more angry or aggressive.
+Experts believe the reason some people can become aggressive when drunk is due to the way alcohol affects the brain.

 The way we process information is affected when we've been drinking too.
-We're more likely to misinterpret other people's behaviour and misread social cues.
-This could be the reason why so many drunken fights start over little more than a 'dirty look'.
+We're more likely to misinterpret other people's behaviour.
+This could be the reason why drunken fights start over little more than bumping into someone at a bar.

 Alcohol also causes chemical changes in the brain which initially can make us feel relaxed.
 What is actually happening is that alcohol is beginning to suppress activity in parts of the brain associated with inhibition.
 Any warning signals that may have kicked in are unlikely to work, and we may find ourselves in confrontational or even dangerous situations.